Keparoo/trivia-api/README.md

       "total_questions": 2
     }

-2. If there is no search term in the request:
+If there is no search term in the request, the endpoint:

 * Creates a new question using the JSON parameters and inserts it into database
 * Returns the questions id
 * Returns a success flag